 Tom Smith is an assistant professor in the Lynn Pippenger School of Accountancy, teaching intermediate financial accounting.
 In 2016, he was awarded the USF Outstanding Teaching Award and recently received the Lynn Pippenger School of Accountancy Research Award.

-His research has been published in Auditing: A Journal of Practice & Theory, Journal of the American Taxation Association, Journal of Accounting, Auditing, & Finance, Journal of Information Systems, Advances in Accounting, Accounting Horizons, and Journal of Applied Business Research.
-In 2017, he presented at both the American Accounting Association AIS midyear meeting and the American Accounting Association Auditing midyear meeting.
-Smith's research interests include banking, auditing and executive compensation.
+His research has been published in Auditing: A Journal of Practice & Theory, the Journal of the American Taxation Association, the Journal of Accounting, Auditing, & Finance, the Journal of Information Systems, Advances in Accounting, Accounting Horizons, the Journal of Financial Research and the Journal of Applied Business Research.
+He has presented at multiple conferences including the American Accounting Association Annual Meeting, the American Accounting Association FARS mid-year meeting, and the Southern Finance Association Annual Meeting.
+In 2019, he received the "Best Paper Award" at the AAA annual meeting.
+Smith's research interests include banking, auditing, breaches and executive compensation.

-Smith holds PhD, MBA, and bachelor's degrees from Florida State University and is a licensed CPA.
-He previously taught at Florida Atlantic University and also worked for Deloitte.
-At Florida Atlantic University, he received the Professor of the Year Award in 2011.
+Smith earned a PhD, an MBA and a bachelor degree from Florida State University and is a licensed CPA.
+He previously taught at Florida Atlantic University, where, in 2011, he received the Professor of the Year Award.